Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Ashley Taylor and Kevin Sweat were two high school outcasts who found love in Weleetka, Oklahoma.
 Friends described them as shy and quirky, but they seemed perfect for one another.
 They shared a special bond as two teens bullied in school, but they could forget the world around them when together.
 Kevin often went to Ashley’s house, where she helped care for her mother and her two younger siblings, who had special needs.

-“That’s the glue that held Ashley and Kevin together,” Ashley’s friend Anna Film told “Killer Relationship with Faith Jenkins,” airing Sundays at 7/6c on Oxygen.
+“That’s the glue that held Ashley and Kevin together,” Ashley’s friend Anna Film told “Killer Relationship with Faith Jenkins,” streaming now on Oxygen.
 “The sense that they were outcasts, and I think they found comfort in each other over that.”

 The two drifted apart when Kevin finished high school, and Ashley finished her education from home while helping take care of her family.
 But in the spring of 2007, tragedy struck when Kevin’s older brother died in a hotel room of a drug overdose.